echorashmi/gv6-chrome-extension/TASKS.md

 - getFeed is console logging twice, not sure why, will need to clean this up.
 - I added a "noImplicitAny": false in tsconfig.json, would want to set this to true to enable this back again.
 - Change getFeed to read from local file
+- Break out Cards after 4 columns
+- Fix height of cards to all be the same.
+Right now they are randomized height.

 Setup Tasks: